 - If you do enter a tick area, walk in the center of the trail to avoid contact with overgrown grass, brush and leaf litter.

-- Apply EPA-registered insect repellent with up to 30% DEET on skin and clothing when you go outdoors.
+- Apply EPA-registered insect repellent on skin and clothing when you go outdoors.
 Don’t spray repellent on skin that is under clothing.

 - Permethrin sprayed on clothing kills ticks on contact and gives protection through several washings.
 Do not use permethrin on skin.

 - Wear long pants, long sleeves and long socks.

 - Tuck pant legs into socks or boots and tuck shirts into pants to keep ticks on the outside of your clothing.